ginstrom/paladin-novel/manuscript/chapter-07.md

 He studied the path more carefully, noting how the grass lay too flat, how no birds sang in the nearby trees.
 "There."
 He pointed to a barely visible depression in the earth.
 "There was a camp here.
 They buried the fire pit there.
 And there's fresh horse dung beyond those rocks."

 Within minutes, dust clouds appeared on the horizon.
-Slave catchers, moving fast along the very route Pell had suggested.
+An armed party, moving fast along the very route Pell had suggested.

 "How did you—" Lira began.